 The basic principle of the co-location of space-geodetic techniques in space following the concept of GRASP and E-GRASP/Eratosthenes is outlined in Fig. 1.1.
 The co-location satellite is equipped with a VLBI signal transmitter, an SLR retro-reflector, and receivers for GNSS and DORIS, which enable tracking by these techniques.
 Assuming a precise calibration of the relative positions of the different sensors w.r.t. the center of mass (COM) of the satellite, such a configuration enables to combine the coordinate frames of the different techniques, realizing so-called "space ties" (in accordance with the term "local tie" used for terrestrial tie vectors).
-The combination can happen either on the satellite itself, by comparing satellite positions of the tracking antennas on Earth the in the satellite's system (Plank, 2014).
+The combination can happen either on the satellite itself, by comparing satellite positions estimated through observations of the various techniques, or by a precise determination of the positions of the tracking antennas on Earth in the satellite system (Plank, 2014).
 Hence, a co-location satellite following the GRASP concept would represent a calibrated common reference point orbiting the Earth and connecting all observing ground stations to one another - fully complementary to the co-location on the ground.

 Besides the capability to identify and correct the remaining major discrepancies and systematic effects of the contributing space-geodetic techniques, space ties have the potential to realize frame ties with unprecedented accuracy achieved through virtually continuous measurements of the tie vectors in space (Anderson et al., 2018).
 The fraction of observations involved in linking the techniques would drastically increase, as all ground stations on Earth that observe the co-location satellite would directly participate in the determination of the technique ties.
-The combination of long time series of observations containing tie measurements, and the fact that more ground stations contribute to frame ties - not only those with co-located ground instrumentation - should drastically improve the accuracy and stability of the ITRF, and should enable the study of technique related biases and systematic errors (Anderson et al., 2018).
+The combination of long time series of observations containing tie measurements, and the fact that more ground stations contribute to frame ties - not only those with co-located ground instrumentation - should drastically improve the accuracy and stability of the ITRF, and should enable the study of technique-related biases and systematic errors (Anderson et al., 2018).